 Summary

-My main research interest is multi-hazards, specifically the characterisation of multiple, interacting and cascading hazards and how these processes manifest from local to global scales.
-I have a background in disaster risk reduction (DRR) and the links between DRR, sustainable development and climate change adaptation, having worked closely with an international humanitarian and development NGO during my doctoral research.
-I am an experienced interdisciplinary researcher, working with and across different disciplines, and regularly apply social science methods.
-I work within a number of collaborations at the UK, European and international scales, including the Global Volcano Model network.
-I have overseas research experience in Iceland, the Caribbean and Philippines
+My main research interest is multi-hazards, specifically the characterisation and impact of multiple, interacting and cascading hazards in volcanic environments.
+My work looks at local and global scales.
+I have a background in disaster risk reduction (DRR) and I am an experienced interdisciplinary researcher, working with and across different disciplines and regularly apply social science methods.
+I work within a number of collaborations at the UK, European and international scales.
+I have overseas fieldwork experience in Iceland, the Caribbean and Philippines.

 Melanie Duncan’s Biography

-- 2013 –2015 : Part-time Consultant: Disaster Risk Reduction and Climate Change: UNISDR, World Bank and Catholic Agency for Overseas Development (CAFOD)
+- 2013 – 2015: Part-time Consultant: DRR and Climate Change: UNISDR, World Bank and Catholic Agency for Overseas Development (CAFOD)

 Research interests

-- Multiple and interrelated hazards in volcanic environments
+- Multi-hazards (including interrelated hazards) in volcanic environments

 - Disaster risk reduction